Aretas Akers-Douglas, 1st Viscount Chilston: Political career

 In 1880, Akers-Douglas was elected as Conservative Member of Parliament for East Kent and held it until it was divided under the Redistribution of Seats Act 1885.
-In 1883, Akers-Douglas was appointed whip to the Conservatives.
+In 1883, Akers-Douglas was appointed whip to the Conservatives, where he proved highly effective in keeping the back-benchers in line and working with the party leader Lord Salisbury.

 In the 1885 general election, he was elected MP for St Augustine's in the county of Kent.
 He became Parliamentary Secretary to the Treasury, and retained this post (with a short interval in 1886 when Gladstone returned to power) for the next seven years.
 He became a Privy Counsellor in 1891.

 In 1895, Akers-Douglas was appointed First Commissioner of Works, with a seat in the Cabinet.
 Seven years later, when Arthur Balfour became Prime Minister, he became Home Secretary on 11 August 1902, and resigned three and a half years later when the Liberals took power.

 In 1911, Akers-Douglas was created Viscount Chilston, of Boughton Malherbe in the County of Kent, and Baron Douglas of Baads, in the County of Midlothian.
 The viscountcy was named for his country house at Chilston Park.
 During the First World War, Lord Chilston was Chief County Director for the British Red Cross Society and St John Ambulance, in recognition of which he was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 1920 civilian war honours.
 Apart from his political career he was a Deputy Lieutenant and Justice of the Peace for Kent, Edinburgh and Dumfries and a lieutenant in the East Kent Yeoman Cavalry.
+He was chairman of the Midland Counties Electric Supply Company Limited.